 2231 Coronet Dr. San Jose, CA 95124 - 6034

 Played in Metropolitan Opera Orchestra for 37 years.
-Now retired and studying guitar and also singing flamenco.
-Play a lot of golf, winning club championship.
+In retirement studied guitar, sang flamenco, and played a lot of golf, winning club championship.
 Author of a children's book.

 Serbagi, Richard '52 - '53 'CELLO